-4 The silicon wafer alternative
+4 The silicon wafer option

 Silicon is a relatively light material and already during the manufacturing process it is lapped and polished (either on one side or on both sides) to very fine smoothness (better than a few 0.1 nm) and thickness homogeneity (of the order of 1 μ m).
-Another obvious alternative, recently considered as one of most promising for high-precision X-ray optics for IXO, is the use of X-ray optics based on commercially available silicon wafers manufactured mainly for the purposes of the semiconductor industry.
+Another obvious option, recently considered as one of most promising for high-precision X-ray optics for Athena, is the use of X-ray optics based on commercially available silicon wafers manufactured mainly for the purposes of the semiconductor industry.

-The main advantages of the application of Si wafers in space X-ray optics are (i) the volume density, which is more than 4 times lower than the electroformed nickel used in the past for galvanoplastic replication of multiply nested X-ray mirrors, and slightly less than the alternative approach of glass foils, (ii) very high thickness homogeneity, typically less than 1 μ m over 100 mm, and (iii) very small surface microroughness either on one side or on both sides (typically of the order of a few 0.1 nm or even less, e.g. Figure 3).
-Silicon wafers were expected to be used in the ESA XEUS project and are still under consideration for the IXO (now Athena) project.
-The recent baseline optics for the IXO X-ray telescope design is based on X-Ray High Precision Pore Optics (X-HPO), a technology currently under development with ESA funding (RD-Opt, RD-HPO), in view of achieving large effective areas with low mass, reduced telescope length, high stiffness, and a monolithic structure, favoured for handling the thermal environment and for simplifying the alignment process (Bavdaz et al. 2010).
-In addition, due to the higher packing density and the associated shorter mirrors required, the conical approximation to the Wolter-I geometry becomes possible.
-The X-HPO optics is based on ribbed Si wafers stacked together.
-The Si wafers to achieve the conical approximation are formed by stacking large number of plates together using a mandrel.
+The main advantages of the application of Si wafers in space X-ray optics are (i) the volume density, which is more than 3 times lower than the electroformed nickel used in the past for galvanoplastic replication of multiply nested X-ray mirrors, and slightly less than the alternative approach of glass foils, (ii) very high thickness homogeneity, typically less than 1 $\mu\mathrm{m}$ over 100 mm, and (iii) very small surface microroughness either on one side or on both sides (typically of the order of a few 0.1 nm or even less).
+Silicon wafers were expected to be used in the ESA XEUS and IXO projects, and are still under consideration for the Athena project.
+The recent baseline optics for the Athena X-ray telescope design is, like XEUS and IXO, based on X-Ray High Precision Pore Optics (X-HPO), a technology currently under development with ESA funding (RD-Opt, RD-HPO), with a view to achieving large effective areas with low mass, reduced telescope length, high stiffness, and a monolithic structure, favoured for handling the thermal environment and for simplifying the alignment process (Bavdaz et al. 2010).
+In addition, due to the higher packing density and the associated shorter mirrors required, conical approximation to the Wolter-I geometry becomes possible.
+X-HPO optics is based on ribbed Si wafers stacked together.
+The Si wafers for achieving the conical approximation are formed by stacking a large number of plates together using a mandrel.
 The typical size of the Si wafers is 10×10 cm.

 There are also alternative X-ray optics arrangements with the use of Si wafers.
 In this paper, we refer to the development of an alternative design of innovative precise X-ray optics based on Si wafers.
-Our approach is based on two steps, namely (i) developing dedicated Si wafers with properties optimized for use in space X-ray telescopes and (ii) precisely shaping the wafers to the optical surfaces (Figure 4).
+Our approach is based on two steps, namely (i) developing dedicated Si wafers with properties optimized for use in space X-ray telescopes, and (ii) precisely shaping the wafers to the optical surfaces (Figure 4).
 Stacking to achieve nested arrays is performed after the wafers have been shaped.
-In this approach, Multi Foil Optics (MFO) is thus created from shaped Si wafers (Figure 5).
+In this approach, Multi Foil Optics (MFO) is thus created from shaped Si wafers.
 For more details on MFO, see Hudec et al. (2005).